Soleta Homes

 Near-zero or zero net energy

 Solar photovoltaic system, solar thermal or geothermal heating, heat recovery ventilation with bypass.
-Net annual energy import: zero or negative.
+Net annual energy import: near-zero or zero, depending on site solar yield and consumption profile.

 Off-Grid

 Battery storage, backup generation, water harvesting and treatment.
-Designed for remote sites with no grid connection.
+Designed for remote sites with unreliable or absent grid connection.
+Performance depends on site resource availability.

 The systems